-All children can start Reception in the September after they turn four and most children thrive when starting school at age four.
-If you do not think your child will be ready by then, you can speak to your offered school and ask to start part time, or after Christmas or Easter break.
+All children can start Reception in the September after they turn 4 and most children thrive when starting school at age 4.
+If you do not think your child will be ready by then, you can speak to your offered school about starting part time, or after Christmas or Easter break.